tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 ## how micrograd does neural networks

-first, a bit about multi-layer perceptrons.
+First, a bit about multi-layer perceptrons.
+MLPs are densely connected neural networks where input flows in one direction through the network.
+As it exists in the upstream repository, micrograd only supports MLPs.

+In case visual learning is your thing, here is a small diagram:

 <figure style="display: block; margin: 0 auto; max-width: 400px;">
   <img style="max-width: 400px;" src="https://upload.wikimedia.org/wikipedia/commons/b/b8/MultiLayerPerceptron.svg" />
   <figcaption>Fig. 1 - Multi-layer Perceptron diagram.
 Image courtesy Wikimedia.</figcaption>
 </figure>

-in this image, circles represent data (neurons) and arrows are operations on the data. in this case, the red (leftmost) dots are input data. the arrows going right are multiplications with weights. the meeting of the arrows represents an addition (forming a dot product).
+In this image, circles represent data (input or intermediate computation results) and arrows are weights and operations on the data.
+In this case, the red (leftmost) dots are input data.
+The arrows going right are multiplications with weights.
+The meeting of the arrows represents an addition (forming a dot product).

-karpathy implements this pretty directly, with each neuron being an instance of the `Neuron` class and having a `__call__` method do the dot product. after each dot product is an activation, in this case `ReLU`, which is equivalent to `max(x, 0)`.
+Karpathy implements this pretty directly, with each neuron being an instance of the `Neuron` class and having a `__call__` method do the dot product.
+After each dot product is an activation, in this case `ReLU`, which is equivalent to `max(x, 0)`.

-below is the entire blueprint code for a multilayer perceptron in micrograd:
+Below is the entire blueprint code for a multilayer perceptron in micrograd:

 ```python
 import random